-Quick weeknight dinners don’t necessarily mean grabbing drive-through eats.
-Consider these 4 tips and throw together your dinner in no time!
+A quick weeknight dinner doesn’t have to mean grabbing drive-through eats or takeout.
+Consider these 4 tips and throw together your dinner in no time.

 One of the most common (if not the most common) barrier to folks cooking more meals at home is a lack of time.
 Many of us work long hours, try to squeeze in some exercise, then have to brave traffic to get home.
 By the time we arrive home, cooking can be the least appealing thing to do.

 It sounds like too much work, and you want some food in your belly STAT.

 Here are a few practical tips to help you get healthy and balanced weeknight dinners on the table faster.

 While it’s great to cook with whole ingredients, it may not always be realistic.
 Luckily, there is a time and a place for convenience items, so definitely take advantage of them when necessary.